buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 In order to do this, it’s important to put some thought into **how the different elements we use in an interface fit together as part of the overall system** within which they exist.

-To design an effective information architecture, **we need to consider the hierarchy of our content at a range of different levels**:
+To design an effective information architecture, **we need to consider the structure and hierarchy of our content at a range of different levels**:

 + The Pattern Level
 + The Page Level; and
 + The Site Level *

-The components and patterns we design – the content elements that make up our pages – **will have their own information architecture, that we need to consider at the micro-level**.
-As we design patterns for user interfaces, we need to consider how their content is organised, hierarchically.
+The components and patterns we design – the content elements that make up our pages – **will have their own structure and hierarchy, that we need to consider at the micro-level**.
+As we design patterns for user interfaces, we need to consider how their content is organised, logically.

-Similarly, pages will have a page-level information architecture, that relates to the context in which they’re consumed, for example, in a browser in a desktop or a mobile context. **How pages are laid out, with a considered hierarchy, will help users achieve their goals.**
+Similarly, pages will have a page-level structure and hierarchy, that relates to the context in which they’re consumed, for example, in a browser in a desktop or a mobile context. **How pages are laid out, with a considered hierarchy, will help users achieve their goals.**

 At the macro-level, we also need to **consider the overall information architecture of the site or application we’re building**.
 We need to **ensure that we organise our information clearly**, ensuring users understand the overall structure of the site that enables them to build a ‘mental model’ of how everything is organised.